ankschoubey/old-blog/_posts/2021-04-07-time-to-think.md

 What you don't use you lose.
 So make time to think.

+# Unprocessed thoughts

+Unprocessed thoughts come out as garbage.

+Unprocessed thoughts are not well articulated and come out as garbage. [^1]

+If you have unprocessed thoughts you fumble through life. [^1]

+# About an hour a day should be good.

+But if you haven’t processed your thoughts for long, it may take longer than a hour a day for a few days.

+But it is important to remember unless this is absolutely a pain point to not let this be the only thing that’s on your plate.
+You have things to do and responsibilities to fulfil.

+# As you grow, the less manual work you have to do.
+And more decisions you have to make.

+It’s better to spend 6 hours sharpening the ace and just spending an hour chopping down a tree than to do the opposite

+So you’ll spend more time strategizing and learning rather than doing

 ## Obstacles

 Note-taking is problematic.
 By externalizing everything, you won't think through well.
 One should only write what they think about a topic if something is new and carefully thought through.

 The greatest obstacle to thinking is we resist boredom.
 Boredom is important as it sparks creativity.

+[^1]: Jordan Peterson